unendlicherPing/very-important-plugin.nvim/README.md

 # very-important-plugin.nvim
-You need to have this plugin in your nvim config!
+You need to have this plugin in your neovim config!